MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 Numeric columns can use either of these encoding methods.
 When Analysis Services starts processing a table, if either the table is empty (with or without partitions) or a full-table processing operation is being performed, samples values are taken for each numeric column to determine whether to apply value or hash encoding.
 By default, value encoding is chosen when the sample of distinct values in the column is large enough - otherwise hash encoding usually provides better compression.
 It is possible for Analysis Services to change the encoding method after the column is partially processed based on further information about the data distribution, and restart the encoding process; however, this increases processing time and is inefficient.
 The performance-tuning whitepaper discusses re-encoding in more detail and describes how to detect it using SQL Server Profiler.

 Encoding hints allow the modeler to specify a preference for the encoding method given prior knowledge from data profiling and/or in response to re-encoding trace events.
 Since aggregation over hash-encoded columns is slower than over value-encoded columns, value encoding may be specified as a hint for such columns.
-It is not guaranteed that the preference is applied.
+It isn't guaranteed that the preference is applied.
 It is a hint as opposed to a setting.
 To specify an encoding hint, set the EncodingHint property on the column.
 Possible values are "Default", "Value" and "Hash".
 The following snippet of JSON-based metadata from the Model.bim file specifies value encoding for the Sales Amount column.

 ```json
 {